Student Leadership Award

 To be considered for the SLA, using the appropriate applicant link, you will be expected to submit the following:

 - A completed Professional Activities questionnaire.

-- An essay of no more than 750 words conveying your thoughts on how, as a student leader, you would increase awareness and understanding of the Practice Advancement Initiative (formerly the Pharmacy Practice Model Initiative among student colleagues.
+- An essay of no more than 750 words conveying your thoughts on how, as a student leader, you would increase awareness and understanding of the Practice Advancement Initiative (formerly the Pharmacy Practice Model Initiative)among student colleagues.